tomtom-international/vault-anyconfig/README.md

 **Warning!** The `secret_path` string can only use a dot (`.`) if separating the path from the key.
 Extra dots will cause vault_anyconfig to throw an error.

+**Key-Value Store V2 Limitation**: You must include `data` after the mountpoint, for example, `secret/website/proxy` should be
+`secret/data/website/proxy` when using V2.

 ### Guidance for Configuration Files